gleez/cms/modules/gleez/guide/gleez/cache/index.md

 # About Gleez Cache

- ### Introduction to caching
+## Introduction

 Caching should be implemented with consideration.
 Generally, caching the result of resources is faster than reprocessing them.
 Choosing what, how and when to cache is vital.
-PHP APC is presently one of the fastest caching systems available, closely followed by Memcache.
-SQLite and File caching are two of the slowest cache methods, however usually faster than reprocessing a complex set of instructions.
+[PHP APC](http://php.net/manual/en/book.apc.php) is one of the fastest caching systems available, closely followed by [Memcached](http://memcached.org/).
+[SQLite](http://www.sqlite.org/) and File caching are two of the slowest cache methods, however usually faster than reprocessing a complex set of instructions.

- Caching engines that use memory are considerably faster than the file based alternatives.
+Caching engines that use memory are considerably faster than file based alternatives.
 But memory is limited whereas disk space is plentiful.
-If caching large datasets it is best to use file caching.
+If caching large datasets, such as large database result sets, it is best to use file caching.

+[!!]
+Cache drivers require the relevant PHP extensions to be installed.
+APC, eAccelerator, Memecached and Xcache all require non-standard PHP extensions.

 [Gleez_Cache] provides a common interface to a variety of caching engines.
 [Cache_Tagging] is supported where available natively to the cache system.
 Gleez Cache supports multiple